Dyslexia

 Hands-on activities are crucial in multi-sensory instruction as they engage the tactile and kinesthetic senses, improving memory retention.

-1. Phonics Pebbles: Phonics pebbles are stones with letters or combinations of letters written on them.
+1. Phonics pebbles: Phonics pebbles are stones with letters or combinations of letters written on them.
 Students can trace these letters with their fingers, linking the tactile sensation with the visual representation and auditory sound.

-2. Sand Writing: Have students write words in a tray filled with sand, shaving cream, or rice.
+2. Sand writing: Have students write words in a tray filled with sand, shaving cream, or rice.
 This is a fun and tactile way for them to practice spelling and letter formation.

-3. Letter Construction: Use play dough, pipe cleaners, or other craft materials to construct letters and words.
+3. Letter construction: Use play dough, pipe cleaners, or other craft materials to construct letters and words.
 This activity engages both the hands and the mind, reinforcing the letter shapes and their corresponding sounds.

 Visual Aids